dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3001.md

 Why are software systems and software enterprises dominated by database systems?
 What accounts for the preeminence of Oracle, MySQL, and SQL Server?
 In a word: disks.

 The rotating magnetic disk was the mainstay of data storage for five decades.
 Several generations of programmers have known no other form of data storage.
 Disk technology has grown from huge stacks of massive platters 48 inches in diameter that weighed thousands of pounds and held 20 megabytes, to single thin circles, 3 inches in diameter, that weigh just a few grams and hold a terabyte or more.
-It’s been a wild ride.
+It's been a wild ride.
 And throughout that ride programmers have been plagued by one fatal trait of disk technology: Disks are slow.

 On a disk, data is stored within circular tracks.
 Those tracks are divided into sectors that hold a convenient number of bytes, often 4K.
 Each platter may have hundreds of tracks, and there can be a dozen or so platters.
 If you want to read a particular byte off the disk, you have to move the head to the proper track, wait for the disk to rotate to the proper sector, read all 4K of that sector into RAM, and then index into that RAM buffer to get the byte you want.
 And all that takes time—milliseconds of times.